hackingScienceBridgeAcademy/bridge-academy/index.md

 #### [Student Guide](./docs/Student_Guide.md)

+This is the printed welcome document that you were all given.

 #### [Introduction to Python and the Sense HAT](./docs/SenseHatIntro.md)

 Introduces you to the basics of Python and using the Sense HAT.
 You should